arekbulski/Cameleonica/README.md

   Development notice
 ----------------------

-Code will be developed in Python/Cython.
+Code will be developed in Python/Cython or C#/Mono depending on further testing.
 Documentation is created in LibreOffice writer and XMind mind mapping tool.
 User experience design will be done in Glade.

-Referenced documentation is a local copy of published material, a good read saved for future need.
+Referenced documentation is a local copy of published material, a good read that has some interesting ideas.
 There are also some random notes, you can just ignore them.
 Deprecated C# code was put away but kept for reference.
 It will be removed in the future when real code is more mature.

 License is set to MIT Licence, unless something changes.